maknetaRo/100-days-of-code/log.md

 **Thoughts:**
 1. Writing a blog post was a pleasure.
 I hope to finish it tomorrow, need to add a sentence or two and edit.
 2. I'm not sure if Lektor is good for my photo gallery project.
-Or one more time I don't know Python enough to adjust it to my needs.
+Or one more time I don't know Python enough to adjust it to my needs.I think I put this project on hold until I figure out what I really want to do with it.

 **Link to work:**

 **Plans for tomorrow:**
 1. One hour of writing tech post
 2. One hour of Python
-3. Lektor docs
+3. Start rewriting my old project trying to use TDD approach.
-4. DRF project - create endpoints.
+4. DRF project - create registration and start creating user endpoints.

 **Resources:**